Dessert trends statistics

 Coffee and Tea Infused Desserts

 Coffee and tea have been served alongside desserts for ages.
 But, these beverage flavors are becoming part of sweet creations.
-Coffee cake is a classic, while latte, mocha, chai, matcha, and earl grey flavored cakes and ice creams are gaining even more popularity this year.
+Coffee cake and carrot cakes are classics, while latte, mocha, chai, matcha, and earl grey flavored cakes and ice creams are gaining even more popularity this year.
 Layered with complementary flavors like pumpkin, cream cheese, and vanilla, these caffeine-essenced desserts are a refreshing twist on time-tested flavors.

 Plated Desserts

 Serving desserts that look as artful as they taste is the goal.
-The plate acts as a canvas for creative chefs to explore textures, flavors, shapes, and colors in a way that is often limited by traditional dessert recipes.
+The plate acts as a canvas for creative chefs to explore textures, flavors, shapes, and colors in a way that is often limited by traditional, easy recipes.

 Premium Desserts

-Premium desserts, such as French macarons, flaky pastries, and delicate chocolate truffles are in higher demand in metro areas than ever before.
+Premium desserts, such as French macarons, chocolate mousse, tiramisu, cheesecake, flaky pastries, and delicate crème brûlée chocolate truffles are in higher demand in metro areas than ever before.
 Consumers are willing to spend a little extra for something small yet luxurious to combat the lingering challenges of the pandemic.
 Even cookies are getting the star treatment at spots like the famous Levain Bakery in NYC.

 Spicy and Globally Inspired Flavors